milanaleksic/adventofcode2023/README.md

 - [x] named structs as function results in day2
 - [x] use test allocator in prod code as arg to verify no leaks occur
 - [x] try different allocators (arena maybe?)

+## Days I reached out for help

+- day 8, part 2 (decision to use LCM)
+- day 18, part 2 (Pick's theorem and Shoelace formula)